Urelumab: Clinical trials

-Urelumab and Liver Toxicity
+Liver toxicity

 The success of Urelumab in promoting anti-tumor immunity in clinical trials has been hampered by the fact that it is dose-limited.
 When administered in amounts beyond the maximum tolerated dose, Urelumab has resulted in hepatotoxicity in human patients enrolled in Urelumab clinical studies.

 In phase I and II clinical trials, Urelumab caused severe hepatotoxicity in more than 5% of patients enrolled.
 After two hepatotoxicity-related deaths in December 2008, enrollment was halted in all urelumab clinical studies globally, but were restarted in 2012.

 Urelumab induces liver toxicity by activating liver Kupffer cells.
 The receptor FcγRIIB is expressed on both CD8+ T cells and liver Kupffer cells.
 Because of this, CD8+ T cell activation by Urelumab simultaneously induces the activation of liver Kupffer cells, which causes these macrophages to infiltrate the liver and cause hepatocyte damage.

 Results from integrated safety analyses of Urelumab dosages across Urelumab clinical studies indicates that doses of ≥1 mg/kg every three weeks will result in high levels of hepatotoxicity and transaminitis.
 However, Urelumab dosed at 0.1 mg/kg or lower every 3 weeks was demonstrated to be safe, and didn’t result in hepatotoxicity, and is the current recommended maximum tolerated dose in human patients enrolled in Urelumab clinical studies.

 While Urelumab provides promising results for clinical efficacy against tumors, these responses were achieved in mouse models that administered Urelumab above this maximum tolerated dose.
 This issue has hindered the clinical success of Urelumab today in establishing anti-tumor immunity in human cancer patients.